Officials begin external review of UVA shooting response

 Associated Press

 RICHMOND, Va.
-(AP) — An outside special counsel will conduct a review of the University of Virginia campus shooting that left three students dead and two others injured earlier this week, university and state officials announced Thursday.
+(AP) — An outside special counsel will assist the state attorney general in reviewing the University of Virginia campus shooting that left three students dead and two others injured earlier this week, officials said Thursday.

-In a letter, University of Virginia President Jim Ryan and University Rector Whitt Clement asked the state’s attorney general to appoint outside counsel to investigate both UVA’s response to the Sunday shooting, as well as the efforts it undertook prior to the violence to assess the potential threat of the suspect.
+In a letter, University of Virginia President Jim Ryan and University Rector Whitt Clement asked Attorney General Jason Miyares to appoint outside counsel to investigate both UVA’s response to the Sunday shooting, as well as the efforts it undertook prior to the violence to assess the potential threat of the suspect.

 “After a tragedy of this nature, it is important for the affected institution to take a hard look at what circumstances led up to the event and, how the University responded in the moment,” Clement said in a statement.
 “Once an external review commences, we expect it to be the central avenue by which we gain a deeper understanding about what led to this tragic event.”

-An ongoing criminal investigation is also underway, led by Virginia State Police, which said it planned to provide an update Thursday.
+An ongoing criminal investigation is also underway, led by Virginia State Police.
+The agency, which assumed primary responsibility in the case Thursday, said it could not comment on a possible motive for the shooting.

-Virginia Attorney General Jason Miyares, who can appoint special counsel to serve state agencies under certain circumstances, granted UVA’s request for the outside probe.
+Miyares granted the university’s request for the outside review, saying in a news release that he would enlist special counsel to assist his office.

 “A public report will be shared with students, families, the larger UVA community, and government officials at the appropriate time,” Miyares spokesperson Victoria LaCivita said in a statement.
 “The Attorney General will work with deliberate speed while ensuring that all necessary resources remain devoted to the criminal investigation being conducted by state and local authorities.”